joeleenkado/news-share/README.md

 ### Development Setup Instructions

-Create database entitled 'allyship'.
-Popluate your database with tables by running the queries provided in your `data.sql` file.
+Create database entitled `allyship`.
+Popluate your database with tables by running the queries provided in your `database.sql` file.
 Start the server.

 ```
 - Run `npm install`